Frequently Asked Questions (FAQ)

 http://sector7g.wurzel6.de/pdfcreator/index_en.htm

 Download the file and install it as a new printer.
 Before launching Geoplot, set PDFCreator as the default printer and then go to Start, Programs, PDFCreator to display the Print Monitor form.
 Click on the File menu, Printer Options, to display the PDF Options screen.
 Click on TIFF under Formats and set the Resolotion to 300 or 600 dpi.
 This resolution will then be saved and applied to all grpahics formats in future.
 Click on Save, the options screen will disappear, then close the print monitor form.
+(Please note: do not check the 'Use Auto-Save' box under Program, Auto Save since the image will not then save.
+Also do not try to save and image to a network directory, or set up a default save path pointing to a network directory since the image will not be saved).

 Now start Geoplot and display your graphic at a size that ensures it all displays on screen.
 For example a 400m x 400m composite will display at a size of 1/4.
 Select Page Setup from the File menu and ensure that Top and Left Margins are set to the minimum possible which is 1cm.
 Select Print from the File menu.
 This will display the Print Graphics form.
 Select Scaled Print Size and set the size according to what image size you require.
 For example setting size to 2000:1 would generate a 20cm square image from a 400m x 400m composite.
 However, Geoplot has minimum margins of 1cm so that size would be just too big for A4 paper and a size of say 2100:1 would be better which would generate a 19cm square plot.
 Alternatively you can choose larger paper size A3 at the next stage in the Advanced ....
 In the Paper/Quality tab.
 Deselect Print Plotting Parameters then click on OK.